Snowshoe: Pre-contact Eurasian ski-snowshoes

-In 2016, "the oldest [extant] snowshoe in the world", found in a melting glacier in the Dolomites in Italy, was dated to between 3800 and 3700 B.C..
+In 2016, "the oldest [extant] snowshoe in the world", found in a melting glacier in the Dolomites in Italy, was dated to between 3800 and 3700 BCE.
 It was a crude frame snowshoe.

 Solid-wood "ski-snowshoes", essentially short, wide versions of traditional skis, were used in Eurasia.
 They were made of light woods such as pine.
 Slender skis seem to have been more popular.
 Both types of footwear were lined with furs for climbing.

 In Northwest North America in the early twentieth century, Roald Amundsen compared the solid-wood Norwegian skis he used with the local snowshoes worn by his travelling companions; he judged the skis faster in some conditions and the snowshoes faster in others.

 Post-American-contact

 North-American-type snowshoes were slowly adopted by Europeans during early colonialism in what later became Canada and the United States.
-The French voyageurs and coureurs des bois began to travel throughout the land of the Cree, Heuron, and Algonquin groups of indigenous North Americans in the late 17th century to trap animals and trade goods.
-In order to travel effectively in the terrain and climate, they utilized the tools of the native populations, such as snowshoes and canoes.
-Snowshoes became popular during the French and Indian Wars, during conflicts such as The Battle on Snowshoes, when both the French/Indian and British factions both wore snowshoes to battle above a reported four feet of snow.
+The French voyageurs and coureurs des bois began to travel throughout the land of the Cree, Huron, and Algonquin nations in the late 17th century to trap animals and trade goods.
+In order to travel effectively in the terrain and climate, they utilized the tools of the Native populations, such as snowshoes and canoes.

-The Oxford English Dictionary reports the term being used by the English as early as 1674.
+The Oxford English Dictionary reports the term "snowshoe" being used by the English as early as 1674.
 In 1690, after a French-Indian raiding party attacked a British settlement near what is today Schenectady, New York, the British took to snowshoes and pursued the attackers for almost 50 mi, ultimately recovering both people and goods taken by their attackers.
+Snowshoes became popular by the time of the French and Indian Wars, during engagements such as The Battle on Snowshoes, when combatants of both sides wore snowshoes atop a reported four feet (1.22 meters) of snow.

 The "teardrop" snowshoes worn by lumberjacks are about 40 in long and broad in proportion, while the tracker's shoe is over 5 ft long and very narrow.
 This form, the stereotypical snowshoe, resembles a tennis racquet, and indeed the French term is raquette à neige.
 This form was copied by the Canadian snowshoe clubs of the late 18th century.
 Founded for military training purposes, they became the earliest recreational users of snowshoes.